Technical Testing Center: Testing Accidents

 Since testing of new weaponry is always high risk mission there were accident during test procured by the Center with some of them having fatalities.
-During tests there are explosions, flights with new, never before tested and manned, aircraft types, dangerous tasks like testing new tanks passing rivers by diving, firing of new missile and many more risks.
+During tests there are explosions, flights with new, never before tested and crewed aircraft types, dangerous tasks like testing new tanks passing rivers by diving, firing of new missile and many more risks.
 Some notable accidents include: